MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 |      Multiple predicates             |     Equality, inequality, and comparison <br> Does not support IN operator <br> Limited to a single dimension table in dual mode  |     RELATED('Date'[Year]) > 2010 && RELATED('Date'[Year]) > 2020  <br> RELATED('Date'[Year]) = 2020 && RELATED('Date'[Calendar Quarter]) = 1  <br> RELATED('Date'[Year]) > 2020 && NOT RELATED('Date'[Calendar Quarter]) = 1  <br> RELATED('Date'[Year]) > 2020 && RELATED('Date'[Calendar Quarter]) < 3 <br>  RELATED('Date'[Year]) > 2020 && (RELATED('Date'[Calendar Quarter]) = 1 \|\| RELATED('Date'[Calendar Quarter]) = 2)  |

 The `DataCoverageDefinition` property on *DirectQuery* partitions enables you to optimize even the largest Power BI data models based on hot partitions in import mode and cold partitions in *DirectQuery* mode by avoiding unnecessary querying of the data source.
 This source query reduction helps to boost report performance when analyzing hot data.
 It also helps to decrease the load on the data source, and in this way helps to maximize the scale of your data source.
-Optimizing a data model by using the `dataCoverageDefinition` property is still an advanced scenario.
+Yet, keep in mind that optimizing a data model by using the `dataCoverageDefinition` property is still an advanced scenario.
+Make sure you verify the results carefully.